tomrf1/ts-effect/README.md

 ##### Possible TODOs:
-1. Not stack safe (not compatible with chaining?)
-2. No support for interrupts
+1. No support for interrupts